-The AIR is an annual questionnaire designed to collect specific information from service providers licensed by the regulator.
+The AIR is an annual questionnaire designed to collect specific information from service providers licensed by FSRA.
 It must be filed electronically, and may only be completed by the principal representative.

 Your information helps FSRA conduct market analysis, risk assessment and oversight of the service provider sector.

 The application form is a one-time application process.

 The AIR is an annual filing process for licensees to provide FSRA with information about the service provider’s business activities.
 AIR questions may be revised on an annual basis.

 The regulatory fee covers the annual cost of regulating the service provider sector.
 It is paid in advance, and is calculated based on a fiscal year beginning on April 1, ending March 31.

 All licensed service providers need to pay the annual regulatory fee for FSRA's fiscal year starting April 1.
 The fee is prorated depending on when in the year you obtained your licence.

 The regulatory fee is calculated based on the following formula: